akshaybheda/vitest-azure-reporter/README.md

 ## Important Notes

-**Optimized Workflow**: The reporter will only create Azure DevOps test runs and publish results if your tests contain test case ID annotations.
-Tests without annotations will run normally but won't trigger any Azure DevOps integration, making it efficient for mixed test suites.
+**Optimized Workflow**: The reporter will only create Azure DevOps test runs and publish results if your tests contain test case ID annotations or test name IDs.
+Tests without either will run normally but won't trigger any Azure DevOps integration, making it efficient for mixed test suites.

 **Configuration Requirements**: The reporter requires defining `testRunConfig.configurationIds` or a `testPointMapper` function in the reporter config to avoid publishing results for all configurations.

-**Test Case ID Formats**: You can define test case IDs in test names using the format `[1234]` where `1234` is your Azure DevOps test case ID.
+**Test Case ID Methods**: You can associate Azure DevOps test case IDs using test names that include `[1234]` format where `1234` is your Azure DevOps test case ID.

 ## Installation